DK Company

-DK Company is a clothing company based in Ikast, Denmark.
+DK Company is a clothing company based in Ikast, Denmark, with two additional divisions in Vejle and Copenhagen.
+Founded in 2001, DK Company has, with 2,400 employees and 450 retail stores, grown to become one of Europe's leading suppliers of fashion.

 History

 DK Company was established in 2001 by Jens Poulsen.
-With its own brand, Jasmin, and private label production for external fashion labels.
+It maintains its own brand, Jasmin, and private label production for external fashion labels.

 In 2012, DK Company acquired three divisions from BTX Group: the Young division (Blend, FQ1924, ICHI, Gestuz, and Blend She), the Modern division (Fransa, b.young, Dranella, and Veto), and the Modern division (Modern).